HIV and Fatigue - Topic Overview

 Viral load is a measurement of how much HIV is present in your blood.
 A sample of blood is drawn and sent to a lab for testing.
 Results are expressed as the number of copies of the virus per milliliter of blood.
 Each virus is called a "copy" because HIV reproduces by making copies of itself (replicating).
 The viral load test gives a more accurate picture of what the virus is doing in your ...

-HIV Symptoms in Children - Topic Overview
+Opportunistic Infections in HIV - Topic Overview

 HIV: Risks of Sexual Contact - Topic Overview